Presto Unveils Revolutionary Corrosion Testing Solutions: Korrox 4 and Cyclic Salt Spray Chamber for Advanced Metal and Auto Part Analysis - www.lokmattimes.com

 Presto Unveils Revolutionary Corrosion Testing Solutions: Korrox 4 and Cyclic Salt Spray Chamber for Advanced Metal and Auto Part Analysis

-PNN New Delhi [India], March 18: A groundbreaking method for mechanical tensile testing of metal components and auto parts ...
+New Delhi (India), March 18: A groundbreaking method for mechanical tensile testing of metal components and auto parts has ...

 Based on this approach, Presto is thrilled to unveil two groundbreaking products that represent a significant leap forward in corrosion resistance – Korrox 4 Corrosion Tester and the cutting-edge, Cyclic Salt Spray Chamber.